marceloag100/day_01/README.md

 Creating a todo-list app with Vue

-## Funcionalities
+## Functionalities

 * Create tasks
 * Delete tasks
 * Show how long task was created

 ## Tools used